-This page is a repository for codeplugs that can be used with a number of amateur radios.
-These codeplugs are centered around the Norman, OK area.
-These are all provided ‘as is’, and are to be used at your own risk.
+This page is a repository for codeplugs that you can use with amateur radios.
+These codeplugs are for the Norman, OK area.
+These are all provided ‘as is’, and you at your own risk.

-There are a number of software programs that are used to program all of these radios.
+Software programs are used to program these radios.
 Each codeplug title starts with the name of the program that is used to download that plug.
 Listed below are these programs, with links to that software.

-This software is free, and open-source tool for programming your amateur radio.
-It supports a large number of manufacturers and models, as well as provides a way to interface with multiple data sources and formats.
-That page lists the radios that are supported with the current build.
+This software is a free and open-source tool for programming your amateur radio.
+It supports a large number of manufacturers and models and provides a way to interface with multiple data sources and formats.
+That page lists the radios supported with the current build.

 Connect Systems CS-750

-This software is free, and and available from the Jerry, and the people at Connect Systems.
-These radios can be either VHF, or UHF, (remember that Oklahoma DMR is all UHF), and will receive either analog, or DMR signals.
+This software is free and available from the Jerry and the people at Connect Systems.
+These radios can be either VHF, or UHF, (remember that Oklahoma DMR is all UHF), and will receive either analog or DMR signals.